axiom-data-science/modflow2netcdf/README.md

 Modflow2NetCDF is a tool for exporting geographic model data and results from MODFLOW projects to NetCDF format.
 Modflow2NetCDF exports a MODFLOW project's model grid along with model cell elevation and location.
 The geographic location and elevation of each model cell is calculated based on the model grid and additional information supplied in a configuration file.
-Model output data is exported for each cell from the head and cell by cell flow files.
+Model output data is exported for each cell from the head and cell budget files.

 Modflow2NetCDF uses the Flopy libraries to access MODFLOW project data, and supports the versions of MODFLOW supported by Flopy, including MODFLOW-2000, MODFLOW-2005, MODFLOW-NWT, and MODFLOW-USG.